Your guide to World Series Game 5: Battle of the aces in a pivotal matchup

 The stakes?
 Putting your team 27 outs away from a World Series title.

 If the Astros win: Verlander is standing in reserve for Game 6, with a likely McCullers-Charlie Morton combo in Game 7 and some Peacock mixed in somewhere.
-In other words, even going to L.A., you have to like the Astros' chances to take one of those two games given the starting pitches matchups.
+In other words, even with going to L.A., you have to like the Astros' chances to take one of those two games given the starting-pitcher matchups.

 If the Dodgers win: Simple.
 Do you want to be down 3-2 staring at Verlander?
 No, you do not.